WHY JOIN

 HOW YOU HELP BY JOINING

-By participating in Registry research, you will help us all learn more about FTD disorders.
+By participating in the Registry Research Study, you will help us all learn more about FTD disorders.
 Completing research surveys provides your unique perspective.
 This increased understanding helps drive research and facilitate clinical trials.

 Whether participating in surveys, a research study, or a clinical trial, your input is valuable.
-You can support FTD research just by being yourself and willing to volunteer.
+You can support FTD research just be being yourself and willing to volunteer.

-The FTD Disorders Registry is a powerful tool in the movement for treatments and a cure.
+The FTD Disorders Registry is a powerful tool in the movement for treatment and a cure.

+Numbers have power.
 Join the Registry.
-Share your story.
 Advance the science.

 FEATURED STUDY